How to make a million dollars with the three best lifestyle choices for the planet, and how cities could be better designed to support that.

 That's about $16,000 a year: about 2/3 of your total savings on this plan.
 The other third comes from living longer.

 ▲ Living longer

-In Episode two, I discussed how these lifestyle choices are likely to add up to 6.4 vigorous years to your life expectancy (again, a very conservative estimate).
+In Episode four, I discussed how these lifestyle choices are likely to add up to 6.4 vigorous years to your life expectancy (again, a very conservative estimate).
 I can vouch from experience that these extra years gained from lifestyle choices feel like being young a lot longer.
 Health-wise, it was like I got to be 20-something for 16 years!